ZELLAYUAN/ZELLAYUAN/README.md

 # Nikolas Yuan Zella

 Hey there, my name is Nikolas.
-I'm just your average dude from Brazil with ambitions related to VA work and a casual gamer.
+I'm just your average dude from Brazil with ambitions related to VA work who's also a casual gamer.
 <p>

 </p>